joshfrench/om-wiki-fork/Quick-Start-(om.next).md

 gestures.
 We need to supply a function that interprets these requests for application state transition.

 Let's create a simple `mutate` function.
-Copy and past the following into your Figwheel REPL:
+The signature is identical to read functions, however the return value is different.
+Copy and paste the following into your Figwheel REPL:

 ```clj
 (defn mutate